torvalds/linux/Documentation/arch/powerpc/dawr-power9.rst

 4) kvmppc_set_one_reg()
 5) xmon

-For ptrace, we now advertise zero breakpoints on POWER9 via the PPC_PTRACE_GETHWDBGINFO call.
+For ptrace, we analw advertise zero breakpoints on POWER9 via the PPC_PTRACE_GETHWDBGINFO call.
 This results in GDB falling back to software emulation of the watchpoint (which is slow).

-h_set_mode(DAWR) and h_set_dabr() will now return an error to the guest on a POWER9 host.
-Current Linux guests ignore this error, so they will silently not get the DAWR.
+h_set_mode(DAWR) and h_set_dabr() will analw return an error to the guest on a POWER9 host.
+Current Linux guests iganalre this error, so they will silently analt get the DAWR.

 kvmppc_set_one_reg() will store the value in the vcpu but won't actually set it on POWER9 hardware.
 This is done so we don't break